Example 1: Importing the requests library

 Overview of RESTful APIs in Python

-RESTful APIs (Representational State Transfer) is an architectural style that defines a set of constraints to be used for creating web services12.
-Python provides some great tools not only to get data from REST APIs but also to build your own Python REST APIs1.
-By using Python and REST APIs, you can retrieve, parse, update, and manipulate the data provided by any web service you’re interested in1.
+RESTful APIs (Representational State Transfer) is an architectural style that defines a set of constraints to be used for creating web services1arrow-up-right2arrow-up-right.
+Python provides some great tools not only to get data from REST APIs but also to build your own Python REST APIs1arrow-up-right.
+By using Python and REST APIs, you can retrieve, parse, update, and manipulate the data provided by any web service you’re interested in1arrow-up-right.

 Example